Getting Old – and 4 things I’ve learned in the meantime

 I know, I know…

 Depending on where you are in your life, you might be thinking: “Holy shit, that is old!
-I hope to die long before I get to an age when I start dispensing unsolicited advice to young people.
+I hope to die long before an age when I start dispensing unsolicited advice to young people.
 Also, I wonder what it feels like to wake up with crippling arthritis and no boner.”

 At which point you click off the page and go chase Pokemons for the rest of the afternoon (or whatever the hell it is young people do these days).